 Learning computer programming is not the same as learning a programming language.
 Learning a particular programming language is of lesser importance.

-The important thing to learn is how to effectively use various features of programming languages to create a program that does what you have imagined.
+The important thing to learn is how to effectively use various features of programming languages to create programs that have the functionality you have imagined.

 Learning computer programming is a long and never-ending process.
 The more you learn, the better programs you can create.

-ZedLX is designed as a programming language for beginners.
+ZedLX is designed as a programming language for kids and other beginners.
 It is a programming language for learning computer programming.

-ZedLX helps you learn programming with very simple, clean and beginner-friendly syntax, error messages designed for beginners, well designed type system, and a lot more, all without any headaching gotchas and remnants of past times.
+ZedLX helps kids and adults to learn programming with very simple, clean and beginner-friendly syntax, error messages designed for beginners, well designed type system, and a lot more.

 On a superficial level, it can immediately be noticed that ZedLX has built-in computer graphics functions.
 All other mentioned languages don't have this feature.
 To use computer graphics in other languages, a suitable library needs to be included and the library initialization procedure must be performed.
 This task is usually too complex for total beginners, so ZedLX does it all automatically.